======================================================================

 The NES can be emulated on many other systems.
 The earliest known NES

-emulator was simply named Family Computer Emulator.
-Developed by
+emulator was known simply as the Family Computer Emulator.
+Developed

 computer.
-The earliest emulator for DOS/Windows was the Japanese-only
+The earliest emulator for IBM PC compatibles was the

-Pasofami.
-It was soon followed by iNES, which is available in English
+Japanese-only Pasofami.
+It was soon followed by iNES, which is

-version of NESticle, an unofficial MS-DOS-based emulator, was released
+non-expert.
+The first version of NESticle, an unofficial MS-DOS-based

-on April 3, 1997.
-Nintendo offers licensed emulation of some NES games
+emulator, was released on April 3, 1997.
+Nintendo offers licensed

 Re-release